snow6oy/recurrink/README.md

 - style [0-2]
 - direction [0-2]

+### Palette stabilo
+The spider-web template can compare three colours.
+Stabilo pen is a set of 30.
+To populate all permutations
+1. randomly generate 3 colours
+1. add to a set
+1. if set equals 3 (no duplicates) try to add to set of sets
+1. if add ok, repeat step 1
+1. else stop
+OR use Ruben method
+>>> math.comb(30, 3)
+4060

 ### TODO
+- Layer can only make valid Shapely geometries!
 - add new flatten shapes to codebase
 - add Inkscape palettes
+- see palette stabilo
+- CLEN is always 6 !
+Any value divisible by 9 will do
+  18 27 36 45 54 63 72 81
 - All validation should be done by Shape
-- CLEN is always 6 !
 - implement new YAML by extending TmpFile
 - add flatten to not bft
-- mock toggle using code and run cflat tests
+- produce a YAML from Flatten and stop toggling
 - resolve flatten errors by using Don Cooke theory and check results
-- produce a YAML from Flatten and stop toggling
 - Gnomon defect when SW and NE guides.
 Try anti-clockwise?
+- Square Ring defect. small square makes invalid Polygon
+- ~mock toggle using code and run cflat tests~
 - ~Gnomon should support sizes: small and medium~
 - ~titles for matplotlib~
 - ~run cflat test suite~